 The Company carries on business as an investment trust.
-Its shares are listed and admitted to trading on the premium segment of the main market of the London Stock Exchange.
-It has been approved as an investment trust by HM Revenue & Customs under Sections 1158 and 1159 of the Corporation Tax Act 2010 and it is intended that the Company will continue to conduct its affairs in a manner that will enable it to retain this status.
+Its shares are listed and traded on the London Stock Exchange.
+It has been approved as an investment trust by HM Revenue & Customs under sections 1158 and 1159 of the Corporation Tax Act 2010 and it is intended that the Company will continue to conduct its affairs in a manner that will enable it to retain this status.